ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

     .ResolveCollectionAsync();
 ```

 You can also add connections in a similar way.
-With the connections the client has the option to define what property/properties should be used to order the connection with.
+With the connections the client has the option to define what property/properties should be used to order the connection.
 Read more about connections [here](documentation/Connections.md).

 ```c#
 Connection<DroidGraphType>()